WFU-HPC/deac-docs/source/cluster-faq.rst

 * What kind of hardware resources are in the DEAC Cluster?

 	* The DEAC Cluster is known as a heterogeneous cluster, meaning it is comprised of several different hardware configurations and node types.
-	* See :ref:<sec.hardware> for an indepth overview of hardware.
+	* See :ref:`Cluster Resource Overview<sec.hardware>` for an indepth overview of hardware.

 * How do I open graphical applications from the cluster?